Toaster996/softwareengineering/documentation/Test_Plan.md

 ## 4. Outline of Planned Tests
 ### 4.1	Outline of Test Inclusions
-Unit testing the Java backend, functional testing of the Web frontend or Database Integrity Testing
+Unit testing the Java backend, functional testing of the Web frontend and installation testing
 ### 4.2	Outline of Other Candidates for Potential Inclusion
 Stress testing the application, unit testing the frontend might be potential test cases but these are not in scope of our testing process yet.